sonorousduck/hacking_challenge/documentation/achievements.md

 ## Making the Achievements Possible to Earn
     - Go to the challenges app.
 In views, under validation this is where the server validates if the user got the challenge correct.
     - There is a block of code that handles a lot of the achievements.
 Add it in there.
-(This will be a function that I add, just add to there)